THE BEST CARBON DISC WHEELSET

 How?
 I used this situation to see how ENVE’s customer service would deal with my inquiry as just another paying road cycling enthusiast rather than trying to impress the marketing or PR folks with my reviewer status for some kind of special treatment.

 An ENVE “consumer experience” agent got back to me the morning after I submitted my comments along with a couple of photos I attached on their web product support form.
-He explained that what I was seeing was powdered curing agent that normally dissolves into the resin but had pooled up in the molding process.
+He explained that what I was seeing was powdered curing agent that normally dissolves into the resin but had pooled up in the molding process on my rims.
 The agent said this happens to various degrees in all their wheels as they don’t use paint, filler or cosmetic weave layers but their tests showed no affects on performance.
 I can’t confirm that independently but I didn’t notice any performance changes as the markings grew more evident.

 After responding that I didn’t much care for the look of these markings and would like another set, the agent pulled my product registration information and sent me a shipping label.
 While he said the markings on my wheels were particularly obvious and expected the replacement set wouldn’t exhibit them, he couldn’t guarantee they wouldn’t but would again replace them if the situation re-occurred.